Stakeholder Privacy Notice

 Email: admin@taagroup.co.uk

-Should the circumstance arise that you are unhappy with how we handle your personal data, we will investigate your concerns and seek to rectify the issue.
-If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can raise your concerns with the ICO, contact details below.
+If you are unhappy with how we handle your personal data, we will investigate and seek to rectify the issue.
+If you remain unsatisfied, you may raise your concerns with the ICO:

 Information Commissioner’s Office